 “Getting these data and looking at the phage population with this degree of resolution is a real payoff of having [the SEA] community,” said Graham Hatfull, senior author of the eLife paper and an HHMI Professor at the University of Pittsburgh.

-Last year, the SEA reported on the educational benefits of the SEA-PHAGES program, demonstrating that the course engages students and motivates them to continue learning science.
-Equally important, Hatfull says, is that the program's community of student researchers is generating new data and making meaningful contributions to scientific knowledge.
+Last year, the SEA reportedexternal link, opens in a new tab on the educational benefits of the SEA-PHAGES program, demonstrating that the course engages students and motivates them to continue learning science.
+Equally important, Hatfull says, is that the program’s community of student researchers is generating new data and making meaningful contributions to scientific knowledge.

 Bacteriophages (also called simply phages) flourish in just about every environment on Earth.
 Hatfull says there are more phage particles on our planet than all other forms of life combined.
 But despite their abundance, the genetic diversity of bacteriophages has been poorly characterized, and the function of most phage genes remains unknown.
 This is largely because only a relatively small number of phages have been isolated, which means there are few sequenced genomes available for comparative analyses.